benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.2.2.constructors-and-classes.md

 be an exposed method, it might be very useful to you to have a function that will get the elements classList & .split(' ') it into an array (hint).

-And if you are REALLY struggling, here is your (cheat sheet)[http://youmightnotneedjquery.com/].
+And if you are REALLY struggling, here is your [cheat sheet](http://youmightnotneedjquery.com/).